kthorpe1023/hw3/REAMME.md

 [X] Conditional statement to check if user does not include any types of characters.
 Password generator ends if all four variables evaluate to false
 [X] Object to store user input
-[X] Function for getting a random element from an array [/] Function to generate password with user input
+[X] Function for getting a random element from an array [X] Function to generate password with user input
 [X] Array to store types of characters to include in password [X] Array to contain one of each type of chosen character to ensure each will be used [X] Conditional statement that adds array of special characters into array of possible characters based on user input